On elliptic equations with Stein-Weiss type convolution parts: Introduction and main results

-We are interested in the existence of extremal functions for the best constant $S_{\alpha, \mu}$ and to classify the positive solutions for equation \eqref{Intcase}.
-The best constant for the weighted Hardy-Littlewood-Sobolev inequality has already proved by Lieb in \cite{LE1}, but the existence of extremals for the best constant $S_{\alpha, \mu}$ is totally different and new.
+Now we are interested in the existence of extremal functions for the best constant $S_{\alpha, \mu}$ and to classify the positive solutions for equation \eqref{Intcase}.
+The best constant for the weighted Hardy-Littlewood-Sobolev inequality has already been proved by Lieb in \cite{LE1}.
+Chen and Li \cite{CLP} proved the uniqueness of the solutions for the following system, which is related to the Euler-Lagrange equation for the of inequality \eqref{WHLS},

+they also classified the solutions and obtained the best constant in the corresponding weighted HLS inequality when $\al=\beta$ and $p=q$.
+The existence of extremals for the best constant $S_{\alpha, \mu}$ is totally different and new.
+For the special case $\al=\beta=0$, Liu\cite{Liu}, Lei \cite{YL2}, Du and Yang \cite{DY} studied equation \eqref{Intcase} and discussed the regularity, symmetry and classification of the positive solutions of equation \eqref{Intcase}.
+Furthermore, Du and Yang \cite{DY} obtained the nondegeneracy of the unique solutions for the equation when $\mu$ close to $N$.

 As we all know, to study the best constant for critical minimizing problem, P.L.
 Lions established the well known Concentration-compactness principles \cite{Ls1, Ls2, Ls3, Ls4}.
 Particularly, the second concentration-compactness principle \cite{Ls1} has also been developed to study the limit case involving the Hardy-Littlewood-Sobolev inequality.
 Inspired by \cite{Ls1}, we will prove a version of the second concentration-compactness principle for the weighted critical nonlocal problem and prove the existence of minimizers for problem \eqref{MiniPro}.
 The first result is the following theorem. \begin{thm} Let $\{u_{n}\}\subset D^{1,2}(\mathbb{R}^N)$ be a minimizing sequence satisfying \eqref{MiniPro}.
-Then there exists a sequence $\{\tau_{n}\}\subset (0,+\infty)$ such that $\{u_{n}^{(\tau)}:=\tau^{\frac{N-2}{2}}u_{n}(\tau x)\}$ contains a convergent subsequence.
-In particular there exists a minimizer for $S_{\alpha, \mu}$. \end{thm} After rescaling, we know there exists $u$ satisfies the nonlocal Euler-Lagrange equation \eqref{Intcase}.
+Then there exists a sequence $\{\tau_{n}\}\subset (0,+\infty)$ such that $\{u_{n}^{(\tau_n)}:=\tau^{\frac{N-2}{2}}u_{n}(\tau_n x)\}$ contains a convergent subsequence.
+In particular, there exists a minimizer for $S_{\alpha, \mu}$. \end{thm} After rescaling, we know there exists $u$ satisfies the nonlocal Euler-Lagrange equation \eqref{Intcase}.
 Since we are working with equation \eqref{Intcase} in $D^{1,2}(\mathbb{R}^N)$, we know $u$ must be in $L^{2^*}(\mathbb{R}^{N}), 2^*=\frac{2N}{N-2}$.
-With this assumption, applying regularity lifting lemma by contracting operators, we can show that a positive solution $u$ possesses higher regularity if the parameters $\alpha, \mu$ are in suitable range. \begin{thm} Assume that $N\geq3$, $\alpha\geq0$, $0<\mu<N$, $0<2\alpha+\mu\leq N$.
+With this assumption, applying regularity lifting lemma by contracting operators, we can show that the positive solution $u$ possesses higher regularity if the parameters $\alpha, \mu$ are in suitable range. \begin{thm} Assume that $N\geq3$, $\alpha\geq0$, $0<\mu<N$, $0<2\alpha+\mu\leq N$.
 Let $u\in D^{1,2}(\mathbb{R}^N)$ be a positive solution of equation \eqref{Intcase},

 $(C1)$.~If~$N=3,4,5,6$ and $N-2\leq2\alpha+\mu\leq\min\{N,4\}$, then $u\in L^{p}(\mathbb{R}^{N})$ with

 $(C2)$.~If~$N=5,6$ and $4<2\alpha+\mu\leq N$ while $N\geq7$ and $N-2\leq2\alpha+\mu\leq N$, then $u\in L^{p}(\mathbb{R}^{N})$ with